Angur0/Wendell-s-Autohotkeysetup/README.md

 A modular AutoHotkey v2 setup that transforms a second keyboard into a powerful macro and application launcher device using the AutoHotInterception library.

-SPOILERS OFC GPT AHHHHH LIBRARY
+SPOILERS OFC GPT aghhh vibecode

 ## 🎯 Overview